 A Scientist Emeritus is not on a Full-Time Equivalent Employment (FTE) position.

-Scientific staff under other Intramural Professional Designations (IPD) (e.g., Staff Scientist, Staff Clinician) may receive the honorific title of “[previous IPD or organizational title] Emeritus” at the IC level to professionally recognize individuals who fall under this category.
+NIH Senior PIs not nominated for NIH Scientist Emeritus and scientific staff under other Intramural Professional Designations (IPD) (e.g., Staff Scientist, Staff Clinician) may receive the honorific title of “[previous IPD or organizational title] Emeritus” at the IC level to professionally recognize individuals who fall under this category.
 Each IC can establish criteria and procedures for approval of these IC Emeriti by the Scientific Director.
 NOTE: as with Scientist Emeritus, these individuals must be retired from any biomedical-related employment and must be eligible for appointment as Special Volunteer and comply with all those requirements.